IVSoftware/screenshots-00/README.md

 >Call an async method (within a child form)...

-here's is what that could look like on the client (Main Form) side:
+this will indeed call the async method, but it will call the async method through the interface on a call that is not awaited.
+Passing in an awaitable context provides the means for the client to wait for the work product to complete without blocking anything.
+Here's is what that could look like on the client (Main Form) side:

 ```csharp
 public partial class MainForm : Form